Alex Netz

 • "Seem like a nice company.
 I don’t see a sustainable issue, technically all HDPE, like all thermoplastics, is recyclable.
 Given to the right company in can be remelted and reused over and over (unlike thermosets).
 They could already have a deal with their supplier to buy back all cnc skeletons.
 So if someone is inclined to ship them back a broken leg they can throw it in the bin"

-on: Hoek Home's Snap-In Approach to Flatpack Furniture: Is There a Sustainability Issue?
+on: Hoek Home's Snap-In Approach to Flatpack Furniture

 • "2 incredible achievements:They convinced thousands of buyers that they have a problem no one knew they had, and they convinced them to spend 50$ On steel plate they could probably procure locally for pennies"